 The girl, however, would learn the lessons of how to perform her motherly duties and take care of family and husband and also acquire knowledge from Hindu Shashtra mostly from her grandmother.
 Her education was mostly based on these stories and homely practices.
-Since mother was considered the primary guru of a child, she was given best behavioral and sanskara training to inculcate the same in her children.
+Since the mother was considered the primary guru of a child, she was given the best behavioural and sanskara training to inculcate the same in her children.

 After this education, both of them were allowed to stay together like husband and wife.
 Even after that, they were not given full freedom.
 The boy (or the husband) used to be under the guidance and observance of his father and had to obey his father.
 This is how under the able guidance of elders the couple used to start and continue their conjugal journey.

-This custom of child marriage that was created in Vedic India was so much full-proof that Hindu society didn’t have any need of divorce.
+This custom of child marriage that was created in Vedic India was so much full-proof that Hindu society didn’t have any need for divorce.
 But, there was a misuse of this system as well.
 Young girls being married off with very old men led to one form of abuse.
 However, as Vedic gurus say, that is the only demonic application of Vedic customs.

 No Choice In Spouse Selection